AnthonyMastrean/dotfiles/README.md

 ## Usage

-The default psake task overwrites your real dotfiles with symlinks.
+The default psake task removes any existing files and creates the necessary symlinks.

 ```
 PS> Invoke-Psake